Release Date: Limited Theatrical and VOD on June 21st.

 As a remake of such a Cult Classic, this new Maniac is not only brutal and bloody, but it's also crazy stylish in the visual and audio departments as well, which ends up being the film's strong point.
 We liked most of the movie's POV camerawork, and we loved the slick and shadowy fell that Khalfoun and Aja gave the movie.
 They managed to pull off a film where the action is seen almost entirely through the eyes of the killer, which made it all the more unsettling.
 It's just really well made all around.

 |How can you not love a visual like that?|

 |Then again, it got most of the important parts right...|

 We're truly bummed that they opted not to go for a gag like that in the remake, as I believe Aja could have made it even bloodier and better than it was in the original.
 Or at least as good.

 |One of the best scenes in Horror history.
 Period.|

 |He told you not to scream, dummy.|

-Maniac is every bit as good as the 1980 slasher classic, even if it's in different ways.
+Maniac is every bit as good as the 1980 slasher classic, even if it is in different ways.
 Bloody, brutal, slick and manic, this movie gives Horror fans exactly what they need right now, and that's a solid, straight-forward Horror flick.
-There are no tricks here, no twists or lame-ass dues ex machina bullshit that insults the audience, just a good old fashioned, honest slasher flick that gives us what it's supposed to, no more, no less.
+There are no tricks here, no twists, no lame-ass dues ex machina bullshit that insults the audience, just a good old-fashioned, honest Slasher flick that gives us what it's supposed to, no more, no less.